 Gloves are convenient and comfortable.
 They stay on your hand, so you don’t need to squeeze onto a brush handle.
 Your hands are less likely to get fatigued while using a grooming glove.
 Plus, they allow you to touch and pet your cat while grooming it, which can help to enhance the bond between you.
 But many grooming gloves are large and cumbersome, which can make them intimidating for your cat, creating a deterrent to grooming.

 Hopefully, our reviews have made it easier to pick a grooming brush to use on your cat.
-Our favorite is the Frisco Cat Combo Mini Brush, offering a two-in-one design that features pins on one side and bristles on the other.
-We think the KONG Cat ZoomGroom Multi-Use Brush is the best value to be found, with soft silicone spikes that penetrate any coat but are still gentle on your cat’s fur and skin.
+Our top pick for best cat brush is the Hepper Cat Brush, which is offered in multiple modern colors and is made with comfort and easy cleanup in mind.
+We think the KONG Cat ZoomGroom Multi-Use Brush is the best cat brush for the money to be found, with soft silicone spikes that penetrate any coat but are still gentle on your cat’s fur and skin.
 The Hertzko Self-Cleaning Slicker makes grooming fast and easy with push-button fur removal and bristles that penetrate any coat to collect the loose hairs.

 Looking for more cat grooming tools?
 Take a look at: